2channel: Densha Otoko

 Densha Otoko is a Japanese franchise consisting of a movie, television series, manga, and other media, all based on the purportedly true story of a 23-year-old man who intervened when a drunk man started to harass several women on a train.
 The man ultimately begins dating one of the women.
 The event and the man's subsequent dates with the woman, chronicled on 2channel, directly inspired the franchise.
 Whether or not the original 2channel story is actually true is debated.

 Shift_JIS art

 2channel and its successors, being textboards, cannot have images posted to them.
 Users get around this, however, by posting a more expressive form of ASCII art: Shift_JIS art.
 Below is a small sample:

+Political activism

+2channel and other websites with "chan" in their name have been known for activism done by their users for a variety of causes.

 Controversies

 Slander and legal issues

 During Hiroyuki's administration, he was often openly defiant of Japanese law, especially around libel, and his duty to follow it, telling Yomiuri Shimbun in March 2007:

 By May 2008, Nishimura had lost more than fifty libel lawsuits in Japanese civil courts, and had been assessed millions of dollars in penalties; by August, according to him, he'd received more than one hundred lawsuits.
 While according to the official pages of the website, slander was prohibited, activists such as Debito Arudou claimed that the site did not actually respond to requests to delete posts in his case, returning mail unopened.
 After the transfer to Packet Monster Inc., Arudou, who had still not received any of the court ordered penalty, wrote in an op-ed that Nishimura had only transferred his assets to increase his "unaccountability".
 While Nishimura at that point had never paid any of the compensation courts ordered in his cases, in 2010 one of his plaintiffs was successful in getting compensated through the publisher of one of Nishimura's books.